cheminfo/eln-docs/docs/30_spectra/20_physical_chemistry/tga/README.md

 - Processing: display either the normal spectrum, first derivative or second derivative
 - Number of points: reduce the number of points in the spectra.
-This is a nice feature that allows to align the spectra on the 'x' axis but can only be used if the spectrum is monotone !
+This is a nice feature that allows to align the spectra on the 'x' axis but can only be used if the spectrum is monotone!
 - Filters: various filter allowing to process the data.
-By default the `Divide by max Y` filter is applied and allows to get as max Y value 1.
+By default, the `Divide by max Y` filter is applied and allows getting as max Y value 1.
 - Exclusions: define zone that should be ignored during processing.